Giving a Strong Start to Local Children

 We've Moved!

 United Way of Lebanon County's new office is located at 22 W. Main Street, 2nd Floor, Annville.
-Please note that our phone system isn't up and running, so if you need to reach us as we get settled in, please reach out directly to Julia, Alyssa, or Flame
+Please note that our phone system isn't up and running, so if you need to reach us as we get settled in, please reach out directly to Julia, Alyssa, or Flame.

-Help us make Lebanon County a better place!
+We Need Your InputHelp us make Lebanon County a better place!
 Your input will help us develop and improve programs and resources in our communities.
 Please take a few minutes to take our survey, and for an even bigger impact, be sure to share our survey with your network.
 Surveys are anonymous.
+Thank you for helping us build a stronger Lebanon County together! |

-The 2022 Community Needs Assessment is being conducted in partnership between:
+The 2022 Community Needs Assessment is being conducted in partnership between: |

 Questions or comments about this newsletter?
 Contact Flame Vo, Director of Marketing & Communications.